Technical

 Operator

 Select the desired Operator.
-For example, to compare the City field with a value of Lancaster you would select the operator "is exactly" or "contains."
+For example, to directly compare the City field with a value of Lancaster, select the operator "is exactly" or "contains."
+The operator tells the query how to filter information.
 Click on the down arrow to list all available operators.

 Value